vbulyga/rosalind_problems/README.md

 # rosalind_problems

-These are my attempted and accepted solultions to Rosalind Problems at https://rosalind.info/problems/list-view/
+These are my attempted and accepted solutions to the bioinformatics problems from https://rosalind.info/problems/list-view/